colinaut/action-table/README.md

 The data-sort attribute is useful for time-based sorting as you can add the a unix timestamp.
 Another use would be having a cell list list the full name but have it sort by last name.

+### Accessibility Optimizations

+When initialized, for accessibility action-table wraps the innerHTML in a button with aria-roledescription="sort button".
+When sorting it adds aria-sort the th with the sort direction.
+It also adds "sorted" class to the td when a column is sorted.

 ## Action Table Switch

 The `<action-table-switch>` element is an optional element used to add toggle checkbox switches to the table.
 The action-table.css file includes "star" and "switch" classes for easy styling.
 On it's own it's not much different then just manually adding a checkbox to the table using the same styles.
 I've included it as a basic element for strapping functionality onto as I assume you'll want to do something when people click it.
 It fires off a `action-table-switch` custom event containing the checked status and contents of any `data-id` attribute.
 You can also of extend the ActionTableSwitch class and replace the sendEvent() function with your own.